Jess Carter: Senior

 In April 2017, after her earlier role as striker in England's youth teams, Carter received her first call up to the senior team, as a defender, for fixtures against Italy and Austria.
 On 28 November 2017, she made her senior international debut in 2019 World Cup qualification against Kazakhstan, replacing Lucy Bronze in the 77th minute as England won 5–0.

 In June 2022, after not playing for the senior team from 2017 to 2021, Carter was part the England squad which won the UEFA Women's Euro 2022, playing a total of 16 minutes in the tournament.
 In November 2022, Carter was allotted 201 in the FA legacy numbers scheme.

 In May 2023, Carter was named to the squad for the 2023 FIFA Women's World Cup.
 She started in five of six matches in the tournament, as an integral part of England's back three, credited with ensuring the team only conceded three goals up until the final.
 In the final and playing as a right-back, where England lost 1–0 to Spain, Carter was ranked second best player for England by BBC Sport, after goalkeeper Mary Earps.

 In June 2025, Carter was named to the England squad for the UEFA Women's Euro 2025.
 During the tournament, she was subjected to racist abuse on social media, prompting police involvement.
 Carter subsequently announced that she would step back from managing her social media accounts to safeguard her mental health and concentrate on supporting the team.
 She returned to the starting eleven for the final, helping England secure a victory over Spain on penalties to claim their second European title.
 A 59-year-old man was later arrested on suspicion of malicious communications in connection with the abuse and released under investigation.
+In March 2026, the man was sentenced to six weeks in prison, with the sentence suspended for a year, as well as a four-year football banning order by District Judge Tony Watkin of the Blackburn Magistrates' Court.